Have you ever wanted to make dairy-free cheese, but every recipe you saw had 20 ingredients? Well, not today!

 One of the most common issues people have with committing to a vegan lifestyle is their love for cheese (we can definitely relate).

-You decide, "it's finally time to make a vegan cheese!"
+You decide, "it's finally time to make a vegan cheese recipe!"

 After some Googling, all you can find are recipes with 10, 15, or even 20 different ingredients (So, Daiya is it then...?).

-This is exactly why we've made a dairy-free cheese recipe with only the necessary ingredients (and a good reason for why they're included).
+This is exactly why we've made a vegan cashew cheese recipe with only the necessary ingredients (and a good reason for why they're included).

 Before we get to the good stuff, let's set things straight.
 There are tons of cheese consistencies out there, and recipe titles can be very confusing and misleading.